SMSpp-Project/SMSpp/README.md

-- The solution status of a Block (the value of its Variable) can be saved in appropriate objects derived from the base Solution class, and then read back from these in the Blocl.
+- The solution status of a Block (the value of its Variable) can be saved in appropriate objects derived from the base Solution class, and then read back from these in the Block.
 The Solution objects can possibly save any subset of the information (as dictated by a Configuration object) and dual solution if available.
 A very general ColVariableSolution object is provided for doing this only using the "abstract representation" for